translunar/nmatrix/CONTRIBUTING.md

 ## C/C++ style guide

 This section is a work in progress.
-Add stuff to it whenever you feel that something should be stated explicitly, but isn't.

 * Single statements following a `if`/`while`/`for` etc. should be preferably on the same line and _enclosed within braces_.
 * Use camel_case notation for arguments.
 No upper case.